 That’s where it all started.
 When I looked at a photograph in an exhibition, the thought came into my head: “I can do that.”
-It was a show of Henri Cartier-Bresson pictures at Nottingham University where I was supposed to be studying medicine.
-Naturally, I was callow, spotty and an arrogant fool; but that’s where it started.
+It was a show of Henri Cartier-Bresson landscapes at Nottingham University where I was supposed to be studying medicine.
+Naturally, I was callow, spotty and an arrogant fool.
+But that’s where it started.
 I think under that thought was a feeling, one whose strength was not yet obvious: ‘I want to do that’.

 From that inauspicious beginning, I’ve been very fortunate in the spread of my photographic activity.
-I’ve photographed house interiors for estate agents, portraits of budding actors, publicity for local authority … no; wait; that kind of job doesn’t look good in the CV.
+I’ve photographed house interiors for estate agents, portraits of budding actors as well as great musicians, publicity for local authority … no; wait; that kind of job doesn’t look good in the CV.

 I helped found Wandsworth Photo Co-op which is now Photofusion.
 I was technical editor for Camera magazine, freelanced for many photography magazines in the UK, all the while picking up the odd photography job or two and exhibiting here and there.
-I was associate editor for Photography which was one of the best jobs ever.
-While I was supposed to be working there, the Marco Polo Expedition happened, so I took a few months’ sabbatical to shoot that.
+I was made associate editor for Photography magazine which was one of the best jobs ever: I flew to USA to interview the likes of Jim Brandenburg, to Sweden to interview Lennart Nilsson, to Paris to interview Marc Riboud.
+Boy, was that fun.
+It was to be short-lived.
+While I was supposed to be working there, the Marco Polo Expedition suddenly came to life, having sloped around in the wings doing nothing for years, so I took a few months’ sabbatical to shoot that.

 This led to my biggest ever (still) show, at the Zamana Gallery, Kensington London: which took up the entire gallery for three months.
-We had a flashy catalogue and they even painted the walls specially for me, though they stopped short of covering the floor in sand, in imitation of the desert.
+We had a flashy catalogue and they even painted the walls specially for me, though they stopped short of covering the floor in sand, in imitation of the desert (which the Director and I wanted).
 I’ve had few shows since finding them too much work and expense for the return.
-But it may be time now to put on more shows.

 After the newspaper job, I helped start up Ag+ Photographic magazine, which became Ag Magazine.
 And by ‘start up’ I do mean laying it out in Aldus Pagemaker, cranking the handle to get the printer going (each page – of text only – took half an hour to print), and writing more than half the first issue while crammed into a room so small that, should one of the three of us need to get up, the others had first to stand up or squeeze under their desk.
 It was here I filled out a job application for a lectureship at the Polytechnic of Central London.
 (More of that part of the story here.)